wolfSSL/wolfssl-examples/lwip/README.md

-# LWIP Native example
+# LWIP Native Example

-Assumes an existing STM project with native LwIP support. wolfSSL needs compiled with the macro `WOLFSSL_LWIP_NATIVE`
+Assumes there is an existing STM project with native LwIP support. wolfSSL needs to be compiled with the macro `WOLFSSL_LWIP_NATIVE`

 The main function to call in the example code is `tls_echoclient_connect();`